The Surprising Benefits of a Front Yard Edible Garden

 Here’s a few things we've learned that we love about it:

-• It's a Kid Magnet: When things start ripening, our garden becomes the local hotspot for kid gatherings.
-They all start munching on fresh tomatoes and berries right off the vine.
-I love that all the neighbor kids know they don’t need to ask permission to grab a snack from our yard.
-It’s a space for everyone.
+🌱 When things start ripening, our garden becomes the local hotspot for kid gatherings and they all start munching together.
+I love that all the neighbor kiddos know they don’t need to ask permission to grab a snack from our yard.

-• Kids Eat What They Grow: This is a big one.
-Our kids will eat things they grew that they wouldn’t if we just bought them and put them on their plate.
-There’s a sense of pride and ownership that comes with harvesting your own food.
+🌱 Our kids eat things they grew that they wouldn’t if we just bought them and put them on their plate.

-We’ve been reading a lot of new books for Earth Month, and one we’re especially loving is Secrets of the Garden: Food Chains and the Food Web in our Backyard.
-It’s a great companion for this project.
+We’ve been reading a lot of new books for Earth Month and one we’re especially loving is Secrets of the Garden: Food Chains and the Food Web in our Backyard.
+Photo here + linked in stories, or download libby.app and get it from your local library like we did.

 Growing food in your front yard is a simple way to create more connection, encourage healthy habits, and add a little extra beauty to your home and your neighborhood.
 I hope it inspires you to get your hands dirty!